GoogleCloudPlatform/cloud-build-samples/private-pools-example/README.md

 Now we can create our Private Pool.
 We will be editing the `privatepool.yaml` config file to configure the Private Pool settings.

-In line 2 of `privatepool.yaml`, replace `<add-project-number>` and `<add-vpc-name>` with your GCP Project number and the value stored in `$VPC_NAME` respectively.
+In line 17 of `privatepool.yaml`, replace `<add-project-number>` and `<add-vpc-name>` with your GCP Project number and the value stored in `$VPC_NAME` respectively.

 ```
     peeredNetwork: projects/<add-project-number>/global/networks/<add-vpc-name>
 ```

-If you prefer to change the machine type, disk size, or disable Public IPs on the Cloud Build Private Pool, you can do so in lines 4-6.
+Let's now create the Private Pool.

 ```
-gcloud alpha builds worker-pools create $PRIVATE_POOL_NAME --config-from-file privatepool.yaml --region $REGION
+gcloud builds worker-pools create $PRIVATE_POOL_NAME --config-from-file privatepool.yaml --region $REGION
 ```

 Your output should look similar to the below.